prof-rossetti/southernct-csc-443-201701/exercises/interactive-maps/exercise.md

 Preview the page in a browser.
 Ensure you see a map with a marker.

-The default marker is hard-coded to depict New Haven Union Station.
-Your challenge is to instead display all the stations.
+The default marker has been hard-coded to depict the location of New Haven Union Station.
+Your challenge is to instead display a marker for each station.
+Display all markers on the same map.

 > ## Further Exploration
 >
-> Configure the `select` element to include an option for each station.
-When a station is selected, trigger the map to update to include only a marker for that station.
+> Display only a single station on the map.
+Configure a `select` element to include an option for each station.
+When a station is selected, trigger a map update to display only a marker for the selected station.